davide3011/palladium-ln/doc/getting-started/advanced-setup/tor.md

-Now you need to tell Core Lightning to advertize that onion hostname and port, by placing `announce-addr=myaddress.onion` in your lightning config.
+Now you need to tell Palladium Lightning to advertize that onion hostname and port, by placing `announce-addr=myaddress.onion` in your lightning config.

-#### Letting Core Lightning Control Tor
+#### Letting Palladium Lightning Control Tor

-To have Core Lightning control your Tor addresses, you have to tell Tor to accept control commands from Core Lightning, either by using a cookie, or a password.
+To have Palladium Lightning control your Tor addresses, you have to tell Tor to accept control commands from Palladium Lightning, either by using a cookie, or a password.

 ##### Service authenticated by cookie